Table of Contents

 Force quit on Mac is done to close applications that are not responding, or unresponsive.
 Additionally, Force Quit on Mac OS X can also be implemented when problematic programs have stopped working properly, causing the computer to freeze.
-This article guide will demonstrate five ways on how to force quit on Mac apps.
+This article guide will offer several different methods how to force quit app on mac.

-How to shut down an application on Mac using Keyboard Shortcuts
+How to Force Quit App on Mac using Keyboard Shortcuts

-You can choose to close an app usually by pressing Command + Q key simultaneously and choose from the app menu the application to Quit.
-If this doesn’t work, you can opt to follow these three easy steps:
+You can choose to close an app usually by pressing a combination of keys.
+The Apple force quit keys are Command + Q key simultaneously.
+The force quit menu will pop-up.
+You can then choose from the app menu the application to Quit.
+If this doesn’t work, you can go for this option:

 To force quit your current unresponsive window, press the following keys simultaneously for three seconds: Command + Option + Shift + Escape

-How to shut down an application on Mac using Menu Bar
+How to Force Quit App on Mac using Menu Bar

 You can also force quit an application on a mac using the Apple Menu.
 The steps below demonstrate how you can shut down an application using the Apple Menu bar:

-How to end an unresponsive app on Mac from Dock
+How to End an Unresponsive Process on Mac from Dock

 The Dock Contextual Menu is another simple way that can be used to shut down unresponsive programs.
 The following instructions demonstrate how to end an application from the Dock: